top of page

 LMN Islamophobia Hub

-In November 2020, the Labour Muslim Network research and policy center released a groundbreaking report into Islamophobia within the Labour Party.
+The Labour Muslim Network research and policy center released a groundbreaking report into Islamophobia within the Labour Party a few years ago.
 This piece of research saw the largest consultation of Muslim Labour Party members and supporters in the history of our party and movement.
+This was followed by national polls of British Muslims and data from the government on the rise of Islamophobia.

-The findings were deeply concerning and stark.
-The report highlights a consistent experiences amongst Muslim members and supporters as it pertains to Islamophobia.
+These findings were deeply concerning and stark.
+The report highlighted a consistent experiences amongst Muslim members and supporters as it pertains to Islamophobia and polls suggested hate crime is on the rise.
 LMN has therefore launched this hub to help support members across the country in rooting out Islamophobia from our party and society as a whole.

 Here you will find a range of resources to support you in your work locally.
 To request further resources and/or participate in future research, policy discussions and help drive our work, do not hesitate to get in touch with our team (at Outreach@LabourMuslims.org).